 Personal Health and Safety Protocols

-The decision to reopen and welcome students back to campus will be made in accordance with state and county public health officials.
+The decision to reopen and welcome students back to campus is being made made in accordance with state and county public health officials.

-- Masks covering both nose and mouth will be required on campus at all times for students, faculty, and staff, as well as for any vendors or volunteers.
+- Masks covering both nose and mouth are required on campus at all times for students, faculty, and staff, as well as for any vendors or volunteers.

 - Physical distancing will be maintained in classrooms, outdoors, and as much as possible in hallways and restrooms.

 - Students will wash their hands at the beginning and end of school, before and after recess and lunch, and will be encouraged to use hand sanitizer regularly.

 - Drop off and pick up procedures have been carefully orchestrated to maintain physical distancing.

 - To avoid congregating in the hallways, students will not be using lockers.
-Instead, they will be storing material in their assigned cohort classroom.
-Students will be informed ahead of time which supplies to bring to campus for their morning of instruction under the Cohort Day Model, and their plastic bins may travel to and from school once GMS shifts to an ongoing Hybrid Learning model.
+Instead, they will be storing materials in an assigned classroom.
+Students will be informed ahead of time which supplies to bring to campus.

 - Learning materials that are typically shared, such as art supplies and math manipulatives, are being provided by the school to each student are and available in their bin.